stablecarbon/fiatgateway_ethcontracts/README.md

 ### Setting up CUSD token for local
 1) The Regulator/CarbonDollar/Whitelisted Proxy Factories can create new CUSD, WT0, and Regulator contracts.

 `RegulatorProxyFactory.createRegulatorProxy(Regulator.address)` creates a new Regulator instance that uses the same logic as the abstract Regulator Logic contract.
-For example, `RegulatorProxyFactory.createRegulatorProxy(CarbonDollarRegulatorInstance.address)` would act as a Regulator that can regulate the CUSD token.
-Importantly, since Regulators are ownable contracts, the Factory will transfer ownership to the specified owner account in `./scripts/addresses.js` and must be claimed via `newRegulator.claimOwnership({ from: newOwner })`.
+For example, `RegulatorProxyFactory.createRegulatorProxy` would act as a Regulator that can regulate a Permissioned token.
+Importantly, since Regulators are ownable proxy contracts, ownership of newly created proxies must be claimed via `newRegulator.claimOwnership({ from: newOwner })`.

 For convenience, the caller of createRegulatorProxy() is designated a Validator for that Regulator.
 This can be changed by the Regulator owner.

-*[Sept18] Carbon created two Regulators initially, a CarbonDollarRegulator and a WhitelistedTokenRegualtor, respectively in the 0th and the 1st index position in Regulator.getRegulator(i)*

-2) Newly created contracts are initialized with empty data storages.
-A newly created token contract must be assigned a chosen regulated upon creation. `CarbonDollarProxyFactory` and `WhitelistedTokenProxyFactory` work similarly to the Regulator factory.
-They create new tokens via `CarbonDollarProxyFactory.createToken(CUSD.address, CUSDRegulator.address)` and `WhitelistedTOkenProxyFactory.createToken(WT.address, CUSD.address, WTRegulator.address)` where CUSD, WT and CUSD/WTRegulators are abstract logic contracts.
-CUSD is the CarbonDollar that a given WT is fungible with.
-Again, ownerships of token contracts must be claimed.

-3) Now, we have to do some additional setup steps to ensure that CUSD and WT work properly.
+2) Now, we have to do some additional setup steps to ensure that CUSD and WT work properly.

-i) CarbonDollarRegulator and WhitelistedTokenRegulator instances must whitelist the CUSD active address to enforce fungibility between CUSD and WT

-	`WTRegulator.whitelist(CUSD.address, {from: validator})`
-	`CUSDRegulator.whitelist(CUSD.address, {from: validator})`

-ii) CUSD must whitelist WT as an official stablecoin that CUSD is redeemable for
+i) CUSD must whitelist WT as an official stablecoin that CUSD is redeemable for

 	`CUSD.listToken(WT.address, {from:cusdOwner})`

-iii) To mint new tokens, both the CarbonDollarRegulator and WhitelistedTokenRegulator must designate a minter capable of calling `mint()`
+ii) To mint new tokens, the Regulator contracts for WT0 and CUSD (these contracts could be the same) must designate a minter capable of calling `mint()`

 	`Regulator.setMinter(minter, {from: validator})`

-iv) To set a fee charged upon redeeming CUSD into WT, the CUSD contract owner may call `CUSD.setFee(fee)` on the active CUSD contract.
+iii) To set a fee charged upon redeeming CUSD into WT, the CUSD contract owner may call `CUSD.setFee(fee)` on the active CUSD contract.
 Fees can optionally be collected be escrowed by the CUSD contract to pay for transaction fees.

-v) An address must be whitelisted by both CUSD and WT0 regulators to receive newly minted CUSD and whitelisted by WT0 to receive WT0
+### Tests!

+Look at `package.json::scripts` to see some possible test suites that we've created to rigorously test our smart contracts.
+For example, run `npm run test-permissioned-token` to unit test PermissionedToken.sol.
+Note that these tests should be run locally on a local ethereum node, which you can spin up using `npm run eth`.

+Run `npm run test` to run all tests

+### Scripts to interact with deployed contracts

-Model scripts are provided in `./scripts/` for convenient contract interactions that can be run with `truffle exc ./scripts/[script] --network [network]`
+Model scripts are provided in `./scripts/` for convenient contract interactions that can be run with `npm run scripts`.
+Modify `./scripts/src/index.js` to customize which scripts you want `npm run scripts` to execute.

 ### Ropsten